Robert Lucas (governor): Military career

+Political career

+Lucas was elected to the Ohio General Assembly for the first time in 1808 as a member of the Ohio House of Representatives.

-Lucas' political career blossomed and in 1818 he was named Speaker of the Ohio State Senate, he was succeeded in 1819 by Allen Trimble, who would also go on to be Governor.
-He was the Ohio Presidential elector in 1820 for James Monroe.
-In 1822, he lost the State Senate election to his former brother-in-law and political rival, William Kendall.
-Shortly after, around 1824, Lucas built a large brick house two miles east of Piketon, named Friendly Grove, which became an epicenter of local political activity, and still stands today.
+His political career blossomed and in 1818 he was named Speaker of the Ohio State Senate, he was succeeded in 1819 by Allen Trimble, who would also go on to be governor.
+He was the Ohio presidential elector in 1820 for James Monroe.
+In 1822, he lost the state Senate election to his former brother-in-law and political rival, William Kendall.
+Around 1824, Lucas built a large brick house two miles east of Piketon, named Friendly Grove, which became an epicenter of local political activity, and still stands today.

-Lucas regained his State Senate seat in 1824, and actively campaigned for Andrew Jackson.
-He was an Ohio Presidential elector in 1828 for Andrew Jackson.
-Lucas again lost his senate seat in 1828 to Kendall, and Lucas was part of the electoral congress that elected Jackson President that year.
-Lucas won his senate seat back in 1829, in a special election after Kendall resigned; again, he was elected Senate speaker.
+Lucas regained his state Senate seat in 1824, and campaigned for Andrew Jackson.
+He was an Ohio presidential elector in 1828 for Andrew Jackson.
+Lucas again lost his Senate seat in 1828 to Kendall, and Lucas was part of the electoral congress that elected Jackson president that year.
+Lucas won his Senate seat back in 1829, in a special election after Kendall resigned; again, he was elected Senate speaker.
 In 1831, Lucas ran for the state assembly and lost, but he quickly rebounded.

 Ohio Governor, 1832–1836

 As an ardent Democrat, perhaps the highlight of his career was to serve as the chairman and president of the 1832 Democratic National Convention, the Democratic Party's first national convention.
 Lucas was also nominated the Democratic candidate for governor in 1832, and won after a vitriolic campaign.
-Lucas County, Ohio, was established and named for the governor during his second term, in defiance of the Michigan Territory, which also claimed the land around the mouth of the Maumee Riverthus provoking the almost-bloodless Toledo War.
+Lucas County, Ohio, was established and named for the governor during his second term, in defiance of the Michigan Territory, which also claimed the land around the mouth of the Maumee River, thus provoking the almost-bloodless Toledo War.

 Iowa Territorial Governor, 1838–1841

 During his tenure running Iowa, he again showed his tendency towards conflict with other states, starting the Honey War with Missouri.
 Technically, Lucas was not the first acting governor of the Iowa territory.
 William B. Conway, appointed territorial secretary by Martin Van Buren, arrived in Iowa six weeks before Lucas and thus assumed the duties of acting governor.
 Friction developed between Lucas and Conway over some of the decisions Conway made in Lucas' absence, and led to an acerbic relationship.
 Lucas was often at odds with the territorial legislature, his liberal use of absolute veto power and his condescending rebukes of legislators often made him the target of acrimonious exchanges.
 Conway complained to Van Buren that Lucas committed "vexatious, ungraceful, petulant, ill-natured and dogmatic interferences" with the legislature.
 Van Buren and the U. S. Congress responded by limiting the territorial governor’s veto power and his ability to make appointments.

-Lucas served for only a few years as territorial governor, from 1838–1841, and spent those years mostly in Burlington, Iowa and Muscatine, Iowa (then called Bloomington), as there were only provisional accommodations in Iowa City for the territorial legislature.
+Lucas served for only a few years as territorial governor, from 1838 to 1841, and spent those years mostly in Burlington, Iowa and Muscatine, Iowa (then called Bloomington), as there were only provisional accommodations in Iowa City for the territorial legislature.